August 12 , 2018

 Come with me on a photographic tour through the streets of Annecy.

-Beginning in the shopping district, this is Rue Notre Dame, which merges into Rue Carnot (with many commercial chains) to the north and the small, charming strip of Rue Filaterie to the south just before you emerge onto the canal.
+Beginning in the shopping district, Rue Notre Dame merges into Rue Carnot (with many commercial chains) to the north and the small, charming strip of Rue Filaterie to the south just before you emerge onto the canal.
 Annecy has enough familiar brands and high-end specialty boutiques to suit even the most avid shoppers.